StarouHub/Kernel/README.md

-<<<<<<< HEAD
 # 🚀 Kernel - Complete Innovation Platform

 ## 📖 Description

 Kernel is a comprehensive web platform that enables innovators to showcase their technological projects, seek funding, manage complaints, organize events, and connect with investors.
-Share your ideas, track project evolution, connect with the community, and manage your user base through an integrated administration system.
+Share your ideas, track project evolution, connect with the community, and manage your user base through an integrated administration sysem.

-## ✨ Key Features
+## ✨ Key Featurest

 ### 👥 Complete Authentication System
 - **Secure Registration**: Account creation with data validation